 Honfleur is especially lovely in the spring and summer months.
 Your best chances of nice weather are definitely from July to early September.
 You can of course visit during the fall and winter but it can get quite cold and windy.

 How long is needed to visit Honfleur

 Honfleur is an ideal city for a day trip.
 This will give you enough time to check out the main attractions and stroll along the old port.
 If you’re short on time, it can be squeezed into a half-day.
-It’s also a great base to spend the night and discover other towns and sites around Normandy, including the Étretat cliffs for example.
+It’s also a great base to spend the night and discover other towns and sites around Normandy, like Deauville and the Étretat cliffs for example.
 They’re just a short drive away.